 5. Intellectual Property Rights

-Defines ownership of the software, code, content, and any proprietary features.
+Ownership of code and IP in a software development agreement.
+It is often governed through software licensing agreements to ensure proper usage and distribution rights.
 This is a critical element that must be clearly stated to prevent future IP disputes.

 These components form the bedrock of a well-structured software development agreement between two companies, especially in collaborative or outsourced projects where multiple stakeholders are involved.